-We now describe how we connect the ViperCore instantiation of CoreIVL to the VCGSem formalization of Viper's VCG introduced by Parthasarathy et al. [2024].
-VCGSem is expressed as an operational big-step semantics $\langle C, \sigma_t \rangle \to{\text{VCG}} r$ .
-Here, C is a (deeply embedded) Viper statement, $\sigma_t$ the initial VCGSem state consisting of a total heap (mapping all locations to values) and a permission mask (mapping all locations to permission amounts), and r is an outcome, which can be either failure F, magic M, or a normal outcome N( $\sigma_t'$ ).
-The key result of Parthasarathy et al. [2024] is that for each successful verification run of the VCG algorithm, they provide a proof that the VCGSem execution does not fail: $\neg(\langle C, \sigma_t \rangle \to{\text{VCG}} F)$ .
+We now describe how we connect the ViperCore instantiation of CoreIVL to the VCGSem formalization of Viper's VCG, which is expressed as an operational big-step semantics $\langle C, \sigma_t \rangle \rightarrow{VCG} r$.
+Here, C is a (deeply embedded) Viper statement, σ_t the initial VCGSem state consisting of a total heap (mapping all locations to values) and a permission mask (mapping all locations to permission amounts), and r is an outcome, which can be either failure F, magic M, or a normal outcome N(σ't).12 The key result of Parthasarathy et al. [42] is that for each successful verification run of the VCG algorithm, they provide a proof that the VCGSem execution does not fail: $\neg(\langle C, \sigma_t \rangle \rightarrow{VCG} F)$.

 What makes the connection between VCGSem and ViperCore interesting is that VCGSem makes various design choices that are specific to the Viper back-end that it was designed to represent.
 For instance, VCGSem defines the exhale of a wildcard to demonically remove a non-zero permission amount smaller than the currently held amount, which precisely mimics Viper's VCG.
 Morever, VCGSem chooses a total heap representation for the Viper states, where all locations store a value (VCGSem checks that only locations with non-zero permission are accessed), because this is how Viper's VCG back-end represents the heap.
 In contrast, ViperCore uses a more standard partial heap introduced in §3.1.
 By proving VCGSem sound against ViperCore, we show that CoreIVL as a general semantics for verification algorithms can capture this preexisting verification algorithm.
+The most significant challenge in the proof connecting VCGSem and ViperCore is the difference in their heap representations.
+We explain this challenge and our solutions next.